jc578271/react-native-boilerplate/README.md

 find entirely the project "Geolocation", then change to "YourApp"

-cd ios && pod install && cd ..
-(IOS)
+cd ios && pod install && cd .. // -> for IOS

-rm -rf android/local.properties

-watchman watch-del-all
+watchman watch-del-all // -> for MacOS

 npm start --reset-cache